Chicago braces for first teacher strike in a generation

 TOUGH NEGOTIATOR OR BULLY?

-Emanuel, a tough negotiator called a bully by the teachers' union, wants to close schools, expand non-union charter schools, and let corporations and philanthropies run some schools.
-He also wants principals to be able to hire whom they want, and wants to use standardized test results to evaluate teachers.
+Emanuel, a tough negotiator called a bully by the teachers union, wants to close schools, expand non-union charter schools, and let corporations and philanthropies run some schools.
+He also wants principals to be able to hire whom they want, and he wants to use standardized test results to evaluate teachers.

 The union wants to shrink class sizes and increase education funding.
 It is suspicious of efforts to erode job protections such as tenure, teacher autonomy and seniority.
 It believes charter schools - which are taxpayer-funded but not subject to all public school regulations - undermine public education.